-Dividends tax, applicable to SA resident companies, will come into operation at least three months after a date announced by the Minister.
-Dividends Tax will be borne by the shareholder at a rate of 10% (subject to any reduction in terms of double taxation agreements).
+Dividends tax, applicable to South African resident companies, will come into operation on 1 April 2012.

+Dividends tax will be borne by the shareholder at a rate of 10% (subject to any reduction in terms of double taxation agreements).

 Exemptions from Dividends Tax